Homological- and analytical-preserving serendipity framework for polytopal complexes, with application to the DDR method: Introduction

-In the context of compatible polytopal methods, serendipity techniques have to be applied in a compatible manner in order to preserve the homological and analytical properties of the discrete complex.
+In the context of compatible polytopal methods, serendipity techniques have to be applied in such a way as to preserve the homological and analytical properties of the discrete complex, that is, its cohomology spaces, and its stability and approximation properties.
 Concerning VEM methods, the issue of face DOFs reduction through compatible serendipity techniques has been considered in \cite{Beirao-da-Veiga.Brezzi.ea:17,Beirao-da-Veiga.Brezzi.ea:18*1}, where the authors build a virtual serendipity de Rham complex for which they provide a direct proof of local exactness properties; see, in particular, \cite[Propositions 3.2, 3.6, and 3.8]{Beirao-da-Veiga.Brezzi.ea:18*1}.
-A variation of the VEM complex in the previous reference has been recently proposed in \cite{Beirao-da-Veiga.Dassi.ea:21}, where links with DDR have also been established.
+A variation of the VEM complex in the previous reference has been recently proposed in \cite{Beirao-da-Veiga.Dassi.ea:22}, where links with DDR have also been established.